 If the topic does arise, try to change it.
 Hopefully, they’ll be able to take the hint that you don’t want to discuss finances and, over time, they may learn to respect your boundaries.

 If the first three steps don’t work, then it’s time to have an honest, straightforward conversation with your in-laws or parents.
 Ideally, you and your spouse should both be present for this conversation.

 You could start by briefly telling the parent (or parents) that you’ve decided, as a couple, to keep your financial conversations private and would prefer not to discuss them outside of your marriage.

 Just like there is no one roadmap to a happy marriage, there is no one set of money rules to follow when it comes to keeping parents and in-laws from meddling in your finances.
 At the end of the day, you have to forge a path that works best for you and your spouse.

-As you and your spouse create a financial life together, organizing your finances with SoFi Money® might help.
-SoFi Money is a cash management account that allows you to track your spending and create vaults within your main account to save for specific goals.
+As you and your spouse create a financial life together, organizing your finances with SoFi Checking and Savings® might help.
+SoFi Checking and Savings is a checking and savings account that allows you to track your spending and create vaults within your main account to save for specific goals.

-Whether you and your spouse are building your first budget together or saving for a home together, SoFi Money can help keep your joint goals (and financial life) organized.
-SoFi Money offers joint accounts so you and your plus one can have access to one account together.
+Whether you and your spouse are building your first budget together or saving for a home together, SoFi Checking and Savings can help keep your joint goals (and financial life) organized.
+SoFi Checking and Savings offers joint accounts so you and your plus one can have access to one account together.

 Ready to manage your money sans in-laws?
-Learn more about SoFi Money.
+Learn more about SoFi Checking and Savings.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.